Soil is a critical natural resource, as important to our quality of life as clean air and water. We need to protect and improve it.

 That’s the message the Cornell Soil Health Lab has delivered to audiences far and wide through our soil painting outreach program.
-It started with World Soil Day in 2015, when our lab manager Kirsten Kurtz organized a community celebration in the lobby of Mann Library at Cornell University, inviting passersby to try their hands at soil painting.
-We have since shared our love of soil at similar community outreach events.
+It started with World Soil Day in 2015, when our own Kirsten Kurtz organized a community celebration in the lobby of Mann Library at Cornell University, inviting passersby to try their hands at soil painting.
+We have since shared our love of soil at similar community outreach events around the country.

 More information: